swingcake/Hacktoberfest-spam/README.md

 Feel free to add anything, resourceful or not, maybe a rant or your disgust or whatever you like.
 Create a PR and I'm most likely to merge.
 Ironical?
 [Short and easy guidelines](https://github.com/swingcake/Hacktoberfest-spam/issues/2#issuecomment-537350324 "Contribution guidelines")

+## Major Changes

+Until last year , any pull request valid or invalid counts towards completing the hacktoberfest challenge.
+But from this year , a record is being kept to check whether the pull request is valid or not.
+Until validated by the maintainer the pull request won't count towards challenge completion.